shoyabx/shoyabx/README.md

 # Hi, I'm Shoyab 👋

-Enterprise Product Manager with 8+ years driving platform strategy for global finance and procurement systems at American Express.
+Enterprise Product Manager with 8+ years driving platform strategy for global finance and procurement systems at American Express

 I work at the intersection of ERP platforms, fintech, and product thinking — translating complex business problems into scalable